2xBuild/math-fun/README.md

 <img width="1018" height="468" alt="Screenshot 2025-07-22 234905" src="https://github.com/user-attachments/assets/0a28e929-4c8e-41ff-a46e-b5b5b6ecb73f" />

 # Math-Fun
 Terminal-based game where you solve simple mathematical expressions and have fun.
-It not only allows you to customization but also tells your detailed performance.
+It not only allows you to customize but also provides detailed performance stats.

 # Features
 1. 21 quiz levels covering various math topics.